 Products you should try:

 An easy way to try this new ingredient is with a light serum, such as the Neogen White Truffle Serum in Oil Drop.
 It’s a hydrating serum with white truffle oil drops dispersed throughout the formula for fast absorption.
-Or you can try a stick formula, like the Neogen White Truffle Laycure Oil Stick for quick treatment and brightening on-the-go.
+Or you can try a stick formula, like the Neogen White Truffle Laycure Oil Stick for quick treatment and wrinkle care on-the-go.